pinobatch/numism/docs/gb_coins.md

 Use SameBoot in emulators requiring a 256- or 2048-byte boot ROM, and use 256 KiB system software dumped from an authentic SGB accessory if required.
-Disregard coins not yet implemented, marked "NYA" or "Always pass".
+Disregard coins not yet implemented, with names beginning "NYA" or "Always pass".

 Divergence between DMG and GBC behavior becomes more noticeable starting in stage 4.
 Because the GBC features of No$gmb are